 The years of 2017 and ’18 were years focused on the topic of scaling.
 Coins forked and projects were hyped with this word as their sole mantra.
-What this debate brought us were solutions and showed us where we are right now satisfying the current need when paired with a plan for the future.
+What this debate brought us were solutions and showed us that where we are right now satisfies the current need when paired with a plan for the future.
 What will be the focus of years to come will be anonymity and fungibility in mass adoption.

 In the quickly evolving world of connected data, privacy is becoming a topic of immediate importance.
-As it stands, we trust our privacy to centralized corporations where safety is ensured by the strength of your passwords and how much effort an attacker dedicates to breaking them.
+As it stands, we trust our privacy to centralized corporations where safety is ensured by the strength of your passwords and how much effort an attacker dedicates to getting breaking them.
 As we grow into the new age of the Internet, where all things are connected, trustless and cryptographic privacy must be at the base of all that it rests upon.
 In this future, what is at risk is not just photographs and credit card numbers, it is everything you interact with and the data it collects.

 If the goal is to do this in a decentralized and trustless network, the challenge will be finding solutions that have a range of applicability that equal the diversity of the ecosystem with the ability to match the scales predicted.
 Understanding this, INT has begun research into implementing two different privacy protocols into their network that conquer two of the major necessities of IoT: scalable private transactions and private smart contracts.

 One of the privacy protocols INT is looking into is Mimblewimble.
 Mimblewimble is a fairly new and novel implementation of the same elements of Elliptic-Curve Cryptography that serves as the basis of most cryptocurrencies.